For this church:

 There are numerous early references to Kirklington in the Liber Albus (White Book of Southwell), for example detailing the presentation of priests to the church during the 13th century.

 It was in the 17th century that the current brick tower was added on to the church – unusually so as this period saw relatively little ecclesiastical building in England.
-One of the bells in the church dates to 1664, which may be when the tower was completed.
-There is also a list of benefactors in the tower belfry, a list which includes “King’s Majestie £100”.
+One of the bells in the church dates to 1664, which may be when the tower was completed and would accord with the dendrochronology date for the bellframe.
+There used to be a list of benefactors in the tower, a list which included “King’s Majestie £100”.
 If, as is likely, this refers to those who sponsored the tower’s construction that would date it to outside the Commonwealth period, which began in 1649 and ended in 1660.
 The other benefactors listed are Henry, Lord Marquis of Dorchester, and John More, esquire who each gave £20.
 Finally £5 was raised by the Residentiaries of Southwell.
 Both Henry and John were major landowners in the area for a long time.
-The More’s are particularly closely associated with Kirklington Church, which has several floor stones in the Chancel dedicated to More family members, including one to John More’s wife, Catharine, who died in 1702.
+The Mores are particularly closely associated with Kirklington Church, which has several floor stones in the Chancel dedicated to More family members, and a mural monument to John More’s wife, Catharine, who died in 1702.

 At some point Kirklington’s association with Southwell Minster led to its priests regularly being appointed from the ranks of the five or six Vicars Choral in Southwell.
 These men were responsible for holding daily services in the Minster and singing in the Choir.
 As such Kirklington’s proximity to Southwell likely helped make it a preferred choice despite its lack of wealth.
 In turn this lack of wealth seems to have encouraged pluralism – holding more than one parish, just as James Gibson did in 1743.